 So yeah, her work is a little off-the-beaten-path, plot-wise, and already kind of exists to subvert shojo tropes in a way, it makes perfect sense to see her make a manga like Nozaki-kun.

-12:55: The introduction of Seo, that whole chapter (4) is maybe my overall favourite in the book.
+12:55 The introduction of Seo and that whole chapter (4) is maybe my overall favourite in the book.

 Worth noting that although she presents as female and is playing with gender stereotypes, she’s still given the suffix “-kun” (which is usually given to boys), instead of “-chan” (which usually refers to girls).